 The attenuation profile controls how the volume output changes as you adjust the volume knob or scroll through steps.
-Rather than a simple 1-to-1 mapping, different curve profiles shape the relationship between your input position and the actual output level — giving you control that feels natural, precise, or aggressive depending on your application.
-The WVC supports a full attenuation range from −96 dB (silence) to 0 dB (full output).
+Rather than a simple 1-to-1 mapping, different curve profiles shape the relationship between your input position and the actual output level, giving you control that feels natural, precise, or aggressive depending on your application.
+On the WVC, 0% volume sets the digital potentiometer to its mute register and produces silence; values above 0% map across the -95.5 dB to 0 dB range and beyond with gain applied.
 Five profiles are available, each suited to a different listening or competition scenario.

 Attenuation Curve Comparison